Karnataka State Law University

 It was established in January, 2009 by the government of Karnataka with a campus spread over 55 acres of land.
 The university offers various undergraduate and postgraduate law courses in subjects such as Constitutional Law, Intellectual Property Rights, Business and Trade Law, Criminal and International Law.

-Ratna Bharamgoudar is the present acting vice Chancellor.
+C. Basavaraju is the present vice Chancellor.

 Academics

 Law School

 KSLU has a constituent law school which was established in 2009.
 The Law School offers undergraduate, post-graduate and doctoral programs.
 At the undergraduate level, five-year integrated Bachelor of Arts and Bachelor of Laws (B.A., LL.B.(Hons.)) and Bachelor of Business Administration and Bachelor of Laws (B.B.A., LL.B.(Hons.)) programmes are offered while at post-graduate level the Master of Laws (LL.M.) programme with specialization in Constitutional and Administrative Law and Corporate and Commercial Laws are offered.

 The undergraduate programs are designed as per Bar Council of India Rules.